kevinstuffandthings/sudoku/README.md

 The code will run through a series of solution strategies until the puzzle is solved.

 ### Examine your output
 Your solved puzzle will be displayed.
-Note that when running via a terminal, the initial "seed" values will be highlighted.
+Note that when running via a terminal, the initial "seed" values will be bolded.

 ```
 ┌───┬───┬───┐